jarvisniu/bu.js/README.md

     - `js/` - 3rd lib
     - `lib/` - Extension of this lib used in the examples
     - `assets/` - Asset files used in the examples
-    - `index.html` - Entry file of examples
+    - `index.html` - Homepage of examples
 - `src/` - Source code of this lib
     - `core/` - Core components
     - `math/` - Math related stuff like vector and matrix